 With a little change to your post painting routine you can effectively eliminate most of these issues.

-Check out these articles on How to Store Watercolor Brushes and How to Store Watercolor Paints for more in depth insight on storage solutions for your watercolor supplies.
+Check out these articles and How to Store Watercolor Paints for more in depth insight on storage solutions for your watercolor supplies.